King-s-Knowledge-Graph-Lab/revont/README.md

 ## License

-RevOnt's code is released under the [MIT](https://opensource.org/license/mit/) liucense, whereas the dataset of extracted competency questions follows the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+RevOnt's code is released under the [MIT](https://opensource.org/license/mit/) license, whereas the dataset of extracted competency questions follows the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 Please, contact us if you have any doubt or issue concerning our licensing strategy.

 ---